Huycuong03/Analytical-system-for-Marketing-decision-support/README.md

 This project focuses on developing an **Analytical System for Marketing Decision Support**.
 The system leverages **data analytics, machine learning, and visualization tools** to help the marketing team make **data-driven decisions**.
 It provides insights into **customer behavior, sales performance, campaign effectiveness**, and more.

+**Note**: The data used in this project (under the folder /data) is mock data and for development only.
+The system should connect to a RMDB instead.

 ## Objectives

 The primary goal is to create a **Decision Support System (DSS)** that enables the marketing team to: